 We recommend that first year campers take either the provided transportation or fly to camp with a partner such as siblings or a friend.
-Good-byes are easier at the bus stop and at the airport.
+Good-byes are easier at the airport.
 This give campers the opportunity to get the full camp experience.
-Upon arriving at the bus stop, families are welcomed by staff, campers are introduced to other campers their same age, and the camp experience begins!
+Upon arriving at the airport, campers welcomed by staff and are introduced to other campers their same age.
+This is when the camp experience begins!
 At the end of the session, many parents pick their children up from camp.
 Campers enjoy sharing their camp adventures with you while touring their tent and the rest of camp.
 Campers who fly would will need to take the provided transportation back to the Portland.
 Staff will accompany the campers to the airport and provide assistance where needed until camper entered the security checkout area.
 Staff would confirm with their parents at this point.

 Should I pick up my child at the end of the session or have him/her ride the transportation home?

 If you have the time, it is fun to see camp in person and get the “real” tour from your child.
 However, because of our remote location, the majority of campers do take the transportation or fly home at the end of camp.
-It is best if your camper knows whether he/she is taking the bus home before he/she leaves for camp.
+It is best if your camper knows how he/she is going home before he/she leaves for camp.
 Some parents change plans and decide not to come up to camp, which can be disappointing if the camper was planning on having them come up.

 Does my camper need a wetsuit?